hmcalister/LiteralCloudService_ImageGetter/images/README.md

+# `images` subdirectories
+I cannot be sure if python will automatically create these directories for you.
+Before running this script (or, after getting an error more likely) please create the following directories:

 ## `current_downloads`
 The directory for a process to save images from a current run of downloads to.
 New images are added to this directory before being archived